hubtty/hubtty.github.io/index.md

 [![PRs list](/assets/images/02-PRs-list-small.png)](/assets/images/02-PRs-list.png){: .align-right}

-And reduce noise:
+And Hubtty is here to help you reduce noise:
 - easily hide pull requests you're not interested in
-- reviewed PRs are hidden and re-appear once they are updated
+- reviewed pull requests are hidden and re-appear once they are updated
 - filter robot comments

 # Review while on the go

 [![PRs list](/assets/images/03-PR-view-small.png)](/assets/images/03-PR-view.png){: .align-right}

 Hubtty works seamlessly offline or online.
-Hubtty syncs information about pull requests in subscribed repositories to a local database and local git repos.
+It syncs information about pull requests in subscribed repositories to a local database and local git repositories.
 All of the actions that it performs are first recorded in that database, and are then transmitted to Github.
 If Hubtty is unable to contact Github for any reason, it will continue to operate against the local database, and once it